dwyerse/EventPlanner/README.md

     * This shows Feature 8: I want to send invitations to a mailing list, so that people know to come and that they are invited
 	* This shows Feature 9: Send out invitation(s)
 	* This shows Feature 14: I want to be able to send automated invitations, with link to register for the event
-- Click Back button to return to event page
+- Click Back To Event button to return to event page
 - Click Edit button
 - Click Register Guest button
 - Enter email john.doe@gmail.com (This is a pre-populated user for testing)